 On the other side you can control your lights, the hazard and some modern TVs over Alexa and co.
 While this works it has the disadvantage to need an internet connection and there is a big cloud behind.
 If the internet is not available for whatever reason, you can't control anything.
+Beside that it exposes your devices to the Internet you never know who may access them.
+This is a security whole and you should take care of it.

 For me some essential points are that I want to be absolutely independent of any internet connection and any cloud.
 I wanted to have a system which needs only a local network.
 Therefor I need a controller handling the smart home.
 It should be cheap and easy to handle.
 Since AMX offers all the necessary software to program without the need of a company account it is easy to get the knowledge to program an AMX NetLinx.
 Beside this it is really easy to get a used AMX NetLinx from eBay.
 I bought mine for about 50 Euros.
 Even some older equipment like volume controllers (AXB-VOL-3) are still available on eBay.
 With a NI-3100 NetLinx you can do everything you need to make your home smart.
 If you like, you can try to find some G4 panels also on the internet and you will find them.